 Porcelain enamel is made from the natural raw materials glass, potash and metal oxide.
-The raw materials are blended and melted in furnaces at temperatures of more than 1000 degrees Celsius to produce a smooth, non-porous, and durable coating.
+Those are blended and melted in furnaces at temperatures of more than 1000 degrees Celsius to produce a smooth, non-porous, and durable coating.

 Heats quickly: The pans heat quickly, one of the main advantages of porcelain enamel cookware.
 This means, I am saving energy and time.

-Non-scratch: I haven’t managed to scratch the pans yet though I usually clean them with a metal sponge, which you should actually avoid.
-I never needed to use sharper tools as the pans easy to clean.
+Non-scratch: I haven’t managed to scratch the pans yet though I usually clean them with a metal sponge.
+You should actually avoid this.
+I never needed to use sharper tools.
+The pans are easy to clean.

 Even baking: My father likes the even baking qualities of his baking tin.
 All parts of the roasts and strudels get baked in the same quality, there are no medium raw and undone edges.

-Metal handles get hot: The metal handles of the pans can get very hot, which is a little annoying and something I needed to get used to.
+Metal handles get hot: The metal handles of the pans can get very hot.
+This is a little annoying and something I needed to get used to.
 Always use a dry cloth when you remove the pans from the heat.

-Coating remains: Other than some coated pans I have used in the past, I have never tasted the coating of my enamel pans.
-That’s because enamel doesn’t come off and mixes with the food, only if you smash it on a stone floor or hammer around with cutlery and other tough materials.
+Coating remains: I have literally tasted the coating of some pans I have used in the past.
+That is not the case with the coating of my enamel pans.
+The enamel doesn’t come off and mixes with the food, unless you smash it on a stone floor or hammer around with cutlery.

-Easy clean: Even though there are frying stains after I use the pans, they can be easily removed after soaking the pans in warm water for a while.
+Easy clean: Even though there are frying stains after I use the pans, they can be easily removed after soaking the pans in warm water.
 Avoid using cold water as it could crack the enamel.

-Green: I haven’t measured it but porcelain enamel’s green credentials should form part of any porcelain enamel cookware review.
-This cookware saves not only energy as it heats quickly, it is also 100% recycleable, as it is made of natural raw materials.
+Green: Porcelain enamel’s green credentials should boost any porcelain enamel cookware review.
+This cookware saves energy as it heats quickly.
+Is also 100% recycleable, as it is made of natural raw materials.

 Apart from frying, roasting and baking tins, Riess has a series of other kitchenware such as measuring tins or storage tins.
-And for another Austrian international success story on enamel, see my review of Frey-Wille enamel jewellery.
+For another Austrian international success story on enamel, see my review of Frey-Wille enamel jewellery.